pact-foundation/pact-js-core/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug with pact-node
+about: Report a bug with pact-js-core
 title: ''
 labels: bug
 assignees: ''